One slice of real bread is enough since it's full of protein, friendly-fat and all the fibre; that is quite sufficient to bring satiety.

 The bran contains the fibre that gives our stool its bulk.
 It keeps us regular helping to prevent constipation leading to all the attendant colo-rectal diseases.
 It enables us to go to the toilet easily without stressing and straining.
 Chew your food thoroughly; it even reduces the likelihood of dementia.

-One also needs the soluble fibre found in fruit and veg; the beta-glucans in unrefined oats and the pectin in an apple are excellent sources.
+One also needs the soluble fibre found in some grains, in fruit and vegetables; the beta-glucans in unrefined oats and the pectin in an apple are excellent sources.

 The bran also contains much of the B complex without which we simply cannot be healthy; and some of the vitamin E that is nature’s own natural anti-coagulant.
 Prior to the refining of flour to remove the "pericarp," heart attacks were almost unknown.